FlorentLM/pytinybvh/README.md

 ```

 #### `BVH.from_aabbs(aabbs, quality)`
 Builds a BVH from a list of pre-defined Axis-Aligned Bounding Boxes.
-Useful for custom geometry, or for building a TLAS.
+Useful for custom geometry or for building a Top-Level Acceleration Structure (TLAS).

 ```python
 import numpy as np